 When something evolves as clumsily and slowly as grief, it can be really hard to visualize progress.
 On a day-to-day basis you don’t feel any different, “better”, or “normal” and this perceived lack of improvement can feel very frustrating and defeating.
 But could it be that you aren’t giving yourself enough credit for the strides you’ve made?

 How you measure up, depends on how you measure.

 Something we often caution grieving people to be mindful of is their perspective.
-It seems like such a small thing, but the way you conceptualize yourself, the world, and others in the context of life after loss can have a big impact on how you feel.
+It seems like such a small thing, but the way you conceptualize yourself, the world, and others in the context of life after a loss can have a big impact on how you feel.
 This is true in many instances, but particularly when thinking about personal progress in grief.
 Why?
 Because when thinking about adjustment and progress in grief, people often make the mistake of comparing themselves to their “best” or “ideal selves”.